Simulation-based validation of Bayes factor computation: Theoretical background and related work

 That this property holds when $\phi = \pi_\text{post}$ is a direct consequence of the law of iterated expectation $E_Y(E(X | Y = y)) = E(X)$ for any random variable $X$.
 The prior has to have all expectations identical to the data-averaged posterior and thus has to be an identical distribution.

 This equality can once again can be tested by fitting the model to datasets simulated from the prior and observational model.
-This method traces back to \citet{geweke_getting_2004} who originally proposed building a sampler that directly samples the data-averaged posterior in a single chain.
-Typically we do not test the full joint distribution but suitable univariate projections \(f: \Theta \to \mathbb{R}\) as there are practical tests for (in)equality of arbitrary univariate distributions.
+This method traces back to \citet{geweke_getting_2004}.
+Typically, we do not test the full joint distribution but suitable univariate projections \(f: \Theta \to \mathbb{R}\) as there are practical tests for (in)equality of arbitrary univariate distributions.
 Alternatively, we can compare the moments of the full prior to the moments of the full data-averaged posterior \citep{yu_assessment_2021}.

 \citet{schad_workflow_2023} propose a method to test Bayes factor computation which they call SBC.
 However, it in fact consists of data-averaged posterior checking for the model index in the BMA supermodel (i.e.~with \(f: \Xi_\text{BMA} \to \{0, \ldots K - 1\}\) and \(\forall (i, \theta_i) \in \Xi: f((i, \theta_i)) = i\)), although they always compare two models, making the response actually binary.
-The situation is simplified by the fact that both the prior and average posterior are Bernoulli distributions and can thus be fully described by their means. \citet{schad_workflow_2023}~propose to use Bayesian t-test for the mean comparison.
+The situation is simplified by the fact that both the prior and the data-averaged posterior are Bernoulli distributions and can thus be fully described by their means. \citet{schad_workflow_2023}~propose to use Bayesian t-test for the mean comparison.

 Data-averaged posterior checking is repeatedly conflated with SBC in the literature on model validation, although they are fundamentally different methods.
 In full generality, data-averaged posterior checking and SBC are not comparable --- there are test quantities and candidate posteriors that will pass one but fail the other (see \citeinparen{modrak2025} for examples).